BW PolyureaProtective CoatingsContact

 Waterproofing and Anti-Corrosion System

-A hand-applied polyurea concrete floor waterproofing and anti-corrosion system for prepared concrete floors exposed to abrasion, foot or light vehicle traffic, weathering, water contact, chemical splash and surface wear.
+A hand-applied concrete floor protection system for prepared industrial floors, workshops, corridors, equipment rooms and semi-exposed floor areas.
+It helps build a sealed, leveled and wear-resistant floor coating structure for projects exposed to abrasion, foot or light vehicle traffic, water contact, occasional chemical splash and outdoor weathering.

 Concrete hand-applied polyurea floor waterproofing and anti-corrosion system overview